Aligning Forest and Trees in Images & Long Captions for Visually Grounded Understanding: Conclusion

 \section{Conclusion}

-We introduce \sname, a hierarchical image–text learning framework that aligns visual and textual structure across semantic scales.
-Our results show that cross-domain hierarchical alignment is key to unsupervised visually grounded understanding from long captions, avoiding the failure modes of global-only or local-only alignment.
-This hierarchical grounding improves both image-to-text and text-to-image retrieval at scale and yields more accurate zero-shot referring segmentation as a natural byproduct.
+We introduce \sname, a hierarchical vision-language learning framework that aligns visual and textual structure across semantic scales.
+Our results show that hierarchical cross-domain alignment is key to unsupervised visually grounded understanding from long captions, avoiding the failure modes of global-only or flat alignment.
+This improves both image-to-text and text-to-image retrieval at scale and yields more accurate zero-shot referring segmentation as a natural byproduct.